2024 SUBIC Step-by-Step Travel Guide

 Subic Shopping

-If you love shopping and getting cheap deals or if you simply want to get pasalubong for your loved one, you shouldn’t miss shopping in Subic.
+If you love shopping and getting cheap deals or if you simply want to get pasalubong for your loved ones, you shouldn’t miss shopping in Subic.
 There are a lot of shopping spots, but the most popular are the outlet stores and duty-free shops.

 El Kabayo Subic Trail